 For a very special aperitivo you can head over to the rooftop bar of the Hilton Molino Stucky hotel on the western end of the Giudecca.
 Stretching before you is the skyline of Venice, accented with spires and domes.
 Directly beneath you is the canal of the Giudecca shimmering with the colours of the setting sun.

 Booking in advance is highly recommended not only because it is a very popular location, but also because with a reservation you can take the hotel shuttle boat service to reach the Giudecca island from the Zattere opposite.
+Many people plan their evenings in Venice ahead, particularly when heading to popular aperitivo spots like this one.
 Drinks may not be cheap (glasses of wine from 8 euros) but it’s worth paying a little extra for a view like that!

 Giudecca 810, Fondamenta San Biagio, 30133 tel.00390412723311